chris-schmitz/jstl-threejs-overview-talk/Readme.md

 ## Better comments

-The annotated notes in the javascript files are colored using the [Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments) extension for vs code.
+The annotated notes in the javascript files are colored using the [Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments) extensiona for vs code.
 This is what allows me to type `// ! bla bla bla` and turn the text folling it red.

 If you're a VSCode user I highly suggest installing the Better Comments library so you get that good comment coloring.